apache/doris/docs/en/docs/lakehouse/multi-catalog/jdbc.md

 `driver_url` can be specified in three ways:

 1. File name.
-For example,  `mysql-connector-java-5.1.47.jar`.
-Please place the Jar file package in  `jdbc_drivers/`  under the FE/BE deployment directory in advance so the system can locate the file.
-You can change the location of the file by modifying  `jdbc_drivers_dir`  in fe.conf and be.conf.
+For example, `mysql-connector-java-8.0.25.jar`.
+Place the the JAR file in a directory `jdbc_drivers` under the Doris `fe` and `be` installation directories.
+I.e. create two directories `/fe/jdbc_drivers` and `/be/jdbc_drivers` and place a JAR file in each of them.
+You may have to create the `jdbc_drivers` directories manually.
+Make sure the directories are readable and preferably owned by the Doris user.
+You can change the location of the driver files by modifying the `jdbc_drivers_dir` property in the `fe.conf` and `be.conf` configuration files.

 2. Local absolute path.
 For example, `file:///path/to/mysql-connector-java-5.1.47.jar`.
 Please place the Jar file package in the specified paths of FE/BE node.